NCNR has a number of programs to aid in reflectometry.

 Reductus replaces the Reflpak application.
 If you use reductus to reduce your experimental data, please consider including a citation to Journal of Applied Crystallography, Volume 51, Part 5, pages 1500-1506

 Refl1D is a more powerful fitting program which adds capabilities for simultaneous fitting and uncertainty analysis.
 See the Refl1D manual for more details.
 Refl1D uses Bumps for fitting and PeriodicTable for scattering length density calculations.

 Then issuing the command "refl1d" from the command line will start the command-line client, and "refl1d --edit" will start an interactive fitting session. "pip install --upgrade refl1d" will update to the latest version, any time.

-NOTE: on Mac, if you use an Anaconda python distribution, to start an interactive refl1d session you will have to type "pythonw -m refl1d.main --edit" instead of the command above.
+If you use an Anaconda Python distribution, to start an interactive refl1d session you will have to type "pythonw -m refl1d.main --edit" instead of the command above.
 If pythonw is not installed, you may need to run "conda install python.app" in your environment.

 There is also a binary installer for Windows, that is not updated as often as the pip version.

 Online SLD Calculator: The online SLD/activation calculator uses the same PeriodicTable package as Refl1D and SasView to compute scattering length density and neutron activation.

 We provide a browser-based magnetic reflectivity calculator as well a non-magnetic (unpolarized) reflectivity calculator.
 The user-generated SLD profiles can be exported to a heavily-commented Python Refl1D model file to provide an easy way to get started with modeling data in Refl1D.
 Please see the article in J. Res.
 NIST for more details.